sebnozzi/miniscript.ts/ROADMAP.md

 - field-assignment (expr.fieldName = expr)
 - self-functions (functions with first parameter "self" which can be added to maps and work as methods).
-- Scientific notation (big?) numbers
-  - How is this done?
-  - Parsed and stored as doubles
-  - Formatted accordingly for numbers with lots of digits
-- Write tests for operator precedence ... could be that the parser has bugs https://miniscript.org/wiki/Operators
+- Write tests for operator precedence ... could be that the parser has bugs! https://miniscript.org/wiki/Operators
+- Implement implicits:
+  - globals
+  - locals
 - Implement implicits:
   - round
   - floor